Karam's Systems Engineering

 Buy the eBook Now!

-If you are an expert on product development and systems design, read this book.
+development and systems design, read this book.
 You will certainly come away with additional tools for your toolbox.

 If you are a novice or a leader of a product development function, read this book.
 You will gain valuable insight into the product development process that will enable you to learn, lead, and prosper.